Puthur, Tiruchirappalli

 Puthur (also spelt as Pootoor in early records) is a part of the city of Tiruchirappalli in Tamil Nadu, India.

 The Bishop Heber College and the headquarters of the Tiruchi Co-Operative Bank are located here.
 The famous goddess Kulumaye amman goat blood sacrifice festival is celebrated in this town during Maasi (a Tamil month, corresponding to March).

 History of the Kulumaye amman Goat Sacrifice festival

-This Hindu festival was traditionally conducted by three Iyers and one Devendrakula Velalar (பள்ளர்) community person, in a temple that was situated on the bank of the Kulumi river.
+This Hindu festival was traditionally conducted by three Iyers and two Mutharaiyar community persons, in a temple that was situated on the bank of the Kulumi River.
 The goddess associated with that temple is called Kulumaye amman, and she was regarded as being powerful; unusually, her temple remained opened even during eclipses.
-Thus there was the traditional belief that this goddess was even more potent than eclipses and that she had the power to solve the astrological problems of a Hindu believer.
+Thus, there was the traditional belief that this goddess was even more potent than eclipses and that she had the power to solve the astrological problems of a Hindu believer.